 It’s a bestseller on Amazon and is typically exactly what a dog owner is looking for.
 It can remove dirt, dander, tangles, knots, and mats on your dog’s fur.
 Although small, it does the job efficiently and feels pleasant and calming to the dog, like a massage.

 Conair PRO Dog Undercoat Rake

 Just like the last brush, it is also a pin brush.
 It can dig deep into the coat to remove excess fur.
-The pins are smooth and rounded, so it can’t pull at the dog’s fur.
+The pins are smooth and rounded, so they can’t pull at the dog’s fur.
 It can remove tangles and mats to help remove burs and other things from outdoor walking.

 It is four inches in length which are suitable for a dog that size.
-It can be uncomfortable for the dog if too much pressure is used in your hand to groom the dog, but overall has excellent ratings and reviews on Amazon.
+It can be uncomfortable for the dog if too much pressure is used on your hand to groom the dog, but overall has excellent ratings and reviews on Amazon.

 A few more fun facts to share!
 If your pet has tangled fur, spray the coat with water or use a dog conditioner to get through the fur without hurting the dog.
-If the coat is smooth, brush the fur dry, and don’t forget to brush around ears, chest, legs, and tail, not just the body.
+If the coat is smooth, brush the fur dry, and don’t forget to brush around the ears, chest, legs, and tail, not just the body.
 One last tip: always brush before bathing.

 That concludes all of my tips for this article.
 Don’t forget to check out the links put into the article and down towards the bottom to check out more information on the best dog brushes for Golden Retrievers.
 Also, don’t forget to check out the Amazon links in the article and towards the bottom for more detailed information on the cost, look, and style.

 - Why Choose A Goldendoodle As A Buddy?

 - What Is A Goldendoodle And What Does It Needs?